Precedence-Constrained Decision Trees and Coverings: Introduction

 \section{Introduction}

 Consider a set $\cH$ of $n$ \emph{hypotheses}, a set $\cT$ of $m$ \emph{tests} and an unknown \emph{target hypothesis} $\target\in\cH$ that needs to be discovered through testing.
-Each test $t\in\cT$ is a partition of $\cH$, that is, $t$ consists of subsets of $\cH$ such that $x\cap y=\emptyset$ for any $x,y\in t$ and $\bigcup_{x\in t} x=\cH$.
-As a result of executing a test $t\in\cT$, \questioner receives a \emph{reply} that reveals $H\in t$ such that $\target\in H$.
-Upon receiving this reply, the \questioner selects another test $t'\in\cT$ to perform next.
-Without formally stating an optimization criterion we refer to the above as the \emph{Optimal Decision Tree} ($\ProblemDT$) problem.
-(For formal statements of our problems see Section~\ref{sec:preliminaries}).
+Each test $t\in\cT$ is a partition of $\cH$, that is, $t$ consists of subsets of $\cH$ such that for any $X,Y\in t$, $X\cap Y=\emptyset$ and $\bigcup_{X\in t} X=\cH$.
+As a result of executing a test $t\in\cT$, the \questioner receives a \emph{reply} that reveals $H\in t$ such that $\target\in H$.
+Upon receiving this response, the \questioner adaptively selects the next test from $\cT$ to perform, until the target hypothesis is identified.
+The goal is to conceive a strategy of testing, often modeled as a decision tree, which either minimizes the worst-case or the average-case number of tests performed until $\target$ is uncovered.
+We refer to the former problem as the \textsc{Worst Case Decision Tree} and to the latter as the \textsc{Average Case Decision Tree}.
+If the cost criterion is not mentioned explicitly, we refer to the problem as the \textsc{Optimal Decision Tree} ($\ProblemDT$).

-In this work we generalize this process by considering precedence relation between tests given as an arbitrary partial order $(\cT,\preceq)$.
-A test $t$ can be performed only if all its predecessors have been performed previously (to which we refer as \emph{precedence-closed} solution).
-On the applicability side, the problem includes numerous use cases, some of them in the area of biology \cite{BayesianLearnerOptimalNoisyBinarySearch}.
+In this work we generalize the above setup by considering instances which are subject to arbitrary precedence constraints between tests given as a partial order $(\cT,\preceq)$ on the test set $\cT$.
+It is required that in any valid strategy of testing, a given test $t\in \cT$ can be performed only after all its predecessors have been performed previously (to which we refer as \emph{precedence-closed} solution).
+This setup is a natural generalization of the standard \textsc{Optimal Decision Tree}, and is partially motivated by the fact that the decision tree can be interpreted as a schedule of tests.
+Since task scheduling often involves precedence constraints, it is natural to ask how such constraints affect the complexity of the \textsc{Optimal Decision Tree}.
+On the applicability side, \textsc{Optimal Decision Tree} includes numerous use cases, some of them in the area of medicine and biology \cite{BayesianLearnerOptimalNoisyBinarySearch}.
 For example hypotheses may represent possible conditions or diseases and tests may represent medical procedures.
-In such case it may happen that some tests are less invasive or expensive than others, and should be performed firstly.
+Such a setup suggest inclusion of precedence constraints in various forms.
+For instance, some tests may be more invasive or expensive than others, and should be performed only after cheaper or less invasive tests have been performed.
 Additionally, it can also happen that a given test is a prerequisite for another test, e.g., a blood test may be required before performing a biopsy.
 At last it might also be the case that a large test consists of multiple stages, each with its own outcomes, and the later stages can be performed only after the earlier ones.